TwicPics/components/documentation/angular.md

 ### Setting-up TwicPics Components into your `Angular` project

 TwicPics components for `Angular` comes as an `Angular Module` and is configured as [such](https://angular.io/guide/architecture-modules).

+**Note:** You will need a TwicPics domain to initialize the package.
+[Create an account for free](https://account.twicpics.com/signup) to get your domain.

 <div id='module-declaration'/>